 She stopped and turned around.
 “I’ve heard just about every theory.
 Including that one.”

-“Maybe you haven’t heard this one.”
+“Maybe you haven’t heard the rest of this one.”

 She walked back to the stand.
 He finished putting the last of the decorations up and turned on his deep fryer.
 Funnel cakes were classic and sold well, especially to the intoxicated.